 Deinonychus was the inspiration for the famous, larger and scarier Velociraptors in the Jurassic Park franchise.

-However by the time of the film it was known that Deinonychus was not a member of the Velociraptor family.
+By the time of the film however it was known that Deinonychus was not a member of the Velociraptor family.
 Nevertheless the makers of the film still decided to refer to the main pack hunting meat eater as Velociraptor because it was a more dynamic name.
 As a result Velociraptor shot to fame instead of Deinonychus.
-Even though the Raptors in the film were based on reconstructions of Deinonychus at the time in every respect, (though even then it was still somewhat larger than a real life Deinonychus.)
+Still the Raptors in the film were based on reconstructions of Deinonychus at the time in every respect, (though even then it was still somewhat larger than a real life Deinonychus.)
 Interestingly enough however there would later be a member of the Dromeosaur family that proved to be as large as those from the film canon discovered not long after.
 This creature would be named Utahraptor.

 Deinonychus appeared in this classic documentary hosted by Superman star Christopher Reeve.

 It was only a short sequence where two of them hunt a small ostrich like Dinosaur that they promptly tear apart.
-Its an incredibly brutal sequence almost like something from a Zombie movie as we see the two predators open its hapless preys guts and smear themselves in its entrails.
+It’s an incredibly brutal sequence.
+Almost like something from a Zombie movie as we see the two predators open its hapless preys guts and smear themselves in its entrails.

-it does kind of loose a bit of its scare factor.
+It does kind of loose a bit of its scare factor.

 However I think the producers of Primeval found a nice balance by giving it a kind of feathery coating which allowed it to look more like a weird cross between a reptile and a bird.

-Thank you for reading.
+Thanks for reading.